 We believe that developing and deepening strong relationships with our veterinarian customers help to deliver better care to patients, drive broader adoption of our products and services and maintain high customer loyalty.
 To advance our U.S. customer presence, in 2015 we transitioned to a model in which we directly market our CAG products to veterinarians.
 We also executed similar all-direct strategies in international segments in recent years.
 Today, almost 99% of our CAG products and services are sold in countries where we have a direct presence.

-In addition, in recent years, we have expanded our global field organization to levels required to execute our growth strategy.
-Since the end of 2011, our global CAG field-based professional staffing has grown almost 2.5 times, from 390 to 950.
+We also expanded our global field organization to levels required to execute our growth strategy.
+From December 2011 to December 2019, our global CAG field-based professional staffing more than doubled to 950.